Wireless broadband — or Wi-Fi — is a broadband connection to the internet that's accessed without cables.

-Wireless broadband is made possible by a wireless router, so any ADSL (phone line) or cable broadband service can be turned into a wireless connection simply by changing the router; you don't need to sign up for a new broadband package isn’t required.
+Wireless broadband is made possible by a wireless router, so any ADSL (phone line) or cable broadband service can be turned into a wireless connection simply by changing the router; you don't need to sign up for a new broadband package to get it.

 How do wireless routers work?

 Using the same principle as a cordless phone, a wireless router converts incoming signals and broadcasts them around an area.
-This signal is then picked up by wireless-enabled devices, such as laptops and gaming consoles, giving them wireless broadband connectivity throughout the house.
+This signal is then picked up by wireless-enabled devices, such as laptops and tablets, giving them wireless broadband connectivity throughout the house.

-- Families where multiple family members want to access broadband at once from different rooms of the house.
+- Families or flatshares where multiple people want to access broadband at once from different rooms of the house.

 - Gamers using wireless gaming consoles.

 - Laptop users with no need to be tied down by the location of their telephone point.

-- Handheld devices, like smartphones, PDAs and iPads which have no cable input
+- Handheld devices, like smartphones or tablets, which have no cable input.

 - Large houses or buildings, as well as places with gardens, where the distance between user and router might be too far for cable.